arishorts/TeamProfileGenerator/README.md

 ## Description:

-GIVEN a command-line application that accepts user input<br><br>
-WHEN I am prompted for my team members and their information<br>
-THEN an HTML file is generated that displays a nicely formatted team roster based on user input<br><br>
-WHEN I click on an email address in the HTML<br>
-THEN my default email program opens and populates the TO field of the email with the address<br><br>
-WHEN I click on the GitHub username<br>
-THEN that GitHub profile opens in a new tab<br><br>
-WHEN I start the application<br>
-THEN I am prompted to enter the team manager’s name, employee ID, email address, and office number<br><br>
-WHEN I enter the team manager’s name, employee ID, email address, and office number<br>
-THEN I am presented with a menu with the option to add an engineer or an intern or to finish building my team<br><br>
-WHEN I select the engineer option<br>
-THEN I am prompted to enter the engineer’s name, ID, email, and GitHub username, and I am taken back to the menu<br><br>
-WHEN I select the intern option<br>
-THEN I am prompted to enter the intern’s name, ID, email, and school, and I am taken back to the menu<br><br>
-WHEN I decide to finish building my team<br>
-THEN I exit the application, and the HTML is generated
+This command-line application allows users to easily generate a team roster by inputting information about their team members.
+The code validates user input using the Joi module to ensure that the input is valid and formatted correctly.
+Once the information is provided, an HTML file is automatically generated, displaying the team roster in a nicely formatted way.
+By clicking on an email address, users can open their default email program and populate the TO field with the email address.
+Clicking on a GitHub username opens the respective profile in a new tab.

 ## User Story